Neurology Services and clinics

 • an inpatient Neurosciences Ward (Level 8 North and South, Acute Services Building, Prince of Wales Hospital).
 This ward also cares for patients who have experienced stroke.

-• a neurophysiology laboratory which can do a range of tests to help in the assessment and diagnosis of nervous system disorders
+• neurophysiology laboratory which can do a range of tests to help in the assessment and diagnosis of nervous system disorders

 • multiple clinics which specialise in different nervous system problems.

 We care for people who have a diagnosis of nervous system disorders who do not require surgical treatment.
+We have sub-speciality clinics to support patients requiring investigation for stroke, epilepsy, multiple sclerosis and neuromuscular disorders (see separate webpages).

 All our clinics require a referral prior to you to making an appointment.